Rishikeshgawali/C_Programming/README.md

 ### Prerequisites
 - A C compiler (like GCC) to compile the C programs.
-- Basic knowledge of C programming.
+- Knowledge of C programming.

 ### Repository
 https://github.com/Rishikeshgawali/C_Programming